-FTTP stands for Fibre to the Premise, it's also sometimes called FTTH (fibre to the home.)
+FTTP stands for Fibre to the Premise, (also sometimes called FTTH - Fibre-to-the-Home.)
 When you opt for FTTP, you have fibre-optic cables transmit from the exchange all the way to your business’s premises.
-This means that no copper telephone lines are being used anywhere in the connection, making for significantly faster internet speed.
+This means that no copper telephone lines are being used in the connection, making for significantly faster internet speed.
 FTTP provides bandwidths of up to 330Mbps for downloads and 30Mbps for uploads.

 So, which is the better option for your business?

 The main things to consider is Speed, Cost and Availability: